 a.
 Coenzymes are molecules, which facilitate enzymatic reactions.

 b.
-ATP (adenosine triphosphate) is a nucleotide used to supply
+ATP (adenosine triphosphate) is a nucleotide used to supply energy.

 c.
 Nucleotides also serve as nucleic acid monomers.